-Cowpea (Black eyed pea) is mostly grown for its edible dry beans, although the leaves, green peas and green pea pods are also eaten, especially in Africa and India.
+Although it is mostly grown for its edible dry seeds, the leaves, green peas and green pea pods are also eaten, especially in Africa and India.

-It is used as an ingredient worldwide, in various cuisines, to make sweet desserts, fried cakes, soups, sauces and infant food.
+The seeds are used as an ingredient, in various cuisines, to make sweet desserts, fried cakes, soups, stews, sauces and infant food.
 The soup or stew is popularly served with rice or flat bread or traditional breads like Ugali, Nsima or Pap.

-In India, it’s cooked like dhal and served with basmati rice, naan or paratha.
+In India, cowpea is cooked like dhal and served with basmati rice, naan or paratha.

-In the USA it’s used to make ‘Hoppin John’, Texas caviar and other things.
+In the USA it’s notably used to make ‘Hoppin John‘ and Texas caviar.